-Please don’t get me wrong – I’m not asking you to make up a brand.
+Please don’t get us wrong – we’re not asking you to make up a brand.

 Believe it or not, your brand already exists.
 You just need to take the time to refine it and clearly articulate it.

-If you’re thinking of starting a food truck business or already have, you probably have a passion for food.
-I’m guessing you want to share your unique menu with the world.
+If you’re considering starting a food truck business or already have, you probably have a passion for food.
+We’re guessing you want to share your unique menu with the world.

 You probably also have some sort of personal value system.
-You might value hard work, honesty, integrity.
-Maybe you want to help others and make the world a better place with your food.
+You might value hard work, honesty, and integrity.
+Maybe you want to help others and improve the world with your food.